 Where Does a Transportation Modeling Specialist Work?

 Transportation modelling is one small part of an area that comes under Operation Research Analyst.
 Although their skills are in transportation modelling, their education area provides transferable skills that mean they can work in almost any area where big data analysis and processing is required.
 According to BLS data, 26% worked in insurance and finance, the majority area employing this type of data analyst.
 11% work in manufacturing and 9% in business management.

 Most relevant to transportation modeling specialists, some 23% work in technical consulting services.
 They will either work in a specialist department for a business, or independently as a third party consultancy providing analytical services for decision makers in infrastructure.
 They may work on a contract basis for both private and public sector organizations.

 Federal government employs 6% of this type of data analyst.
 Where Transportation Modeling Specialists are concerned, they will largely work in developing transport infrastructure where Federal government owns or manages owns these services, or those publicly owned but franchised to a private business.
 They may be involved in analyzing existing routes or planning new ones.

 What Is the Average Transportation Modeling Specialist Salary?

-According to self-reported data on salary.com, the average Data Modeling Analyst salary is $110,151 at November 2016.
-The Transportation Modeling Specialist salary is likely to parallel this salary.
-Typical salary range is $87,112 to $112,148 with the lowest 10% earning around $75,000 and the highest 10% earning in excess of $123,070.
-Salary is dependent on experience and location.
-States and city areas with greater population density can expect more demand.
+According to the BLS, transportation modeling specialists, who fall under the broader BLS category of urban and regional planners, earned a median salary of $75,950 as of May 2020.
+The lowest 10% earned around $46,830 and the highest 10% earned in excess of $118,280 during this time.
+Salary is dependent on experience and location.* States and city areas with greater population density can expect more demand.
 Those with little economic growth and general infrastructure development will see lower demand.